 Many Hindu temples and South Asian cultural centers hold Holi celebrations for their members, and festivities are often outside due to the use of colorful powders and water.
-However, many Hindu temples will also hold religious services inside the temple to honor the Hindu Deities - Lord Krishna and Goddess Radha, and Lord Vishnu.
+However, many Hindu temples will also hold religious services inside the temple to honor the Hindu deities-Krishna, Radha, and Narasimha.